 God made us, not only to be good but to do good.
 It is our way of serving others and finding our own special, unique role for ministry.
 It is a way for us to add value to the world in which we live.
 To give back.
 To make a difference.

 As Colly Caldwell expressed it in his Ephesians commentary, “There is no more credit to us in good works after justification than before.”
 Our works are divinely decreed and serve as a means to glorify God.
 In them, we fulfill God’s purpose, express our love for Him, demonstrate our trust, and find fulfillment.

 The word “walk” in Ephesians figuratively speaks to a way of life.
 A manner of living.
 A type of behavior.
 Our conduct must comport with God’s creative commission for us and our commitment to His cause.

-God defines what is good and reveals in His Word the type of work which He ordained.
+God defines what is good and reveals in His Word the type of work that He ordained.
 These works regulate our lives.
 Provide spiritual focus.
 Develop self-discipline.
-And result in fruitful harvest.
+And result in a fruitful harvest.

 At the conclusion of the Wemmick story, Eli said to Punchinello “You ARE special because I made you, and I don’t make mistakes.”

 Pingback: Weekly Recap: January 30-February 4 | ThePreachersWord